IBS-IT/dipas_docker/README.md

 # 🌐 DIPAS Docker Setup

+> ⚠️ **WARNING**: This project is intended for **testing purposes only**.
+There is **no guarantee** for production use, stability, or security.
+Use at your own risk and do not deploy in production environments without proper testing and security review.

 Welcome to the **DIPAS Docker Project**!
 This repository provides a test Docker setup for [DIPAS (Digital Participation System)](https://bitbucket.org/geowerkstatt-hamburg/dipas/src).
 This setup is ideal for getting started with DIPAS installation and deployment on a test server.

 Here you can find also a short video showing the process: